corrode/corrode.github.io/content/blog/state-management/index.md

 performing an action.
 You could refactor fearlessly, knowing that the compiler has your back.

 Could the compiler help us avoid such issues?
-There is a way!
+Glad you asked!

 ## Using Traits to Build a State Machine